The Adventures of Harry Lime: Une Grosse Légume

 Welles also tried to convert one episode script into a film script for producer Alexander Korda.
 When that fell through, the story was adapted into a novel and published in France as Une Grosse Légume in 1953.
 The novel was ghostwritten by Maurice Bessy and published under Welles's name.
 It has never been published in English.

 In 2018, author Matthew Asprey Gear discovered an English-language typescript of the novel in Turin.
 The typescript was bound and credited to Welles.
+It will be published in English in 2027.